Window Frame Terminology

 Aluminum Clad

 These are aluminum exteriors in which the exterior frame is covered by a sheet of aluminum so that it is more durable and low maintenance.
-This provides the interior beauty of wood and the strength and durability on the outside.
+Specifically, this provides the interior beauty of wood and the strength and durability on the outside.
 More on aluminum frames.

 Double Glazed